 How Many Colleges Have Cheer Teams?

-Hundreds of colleges in the United States have cheer teams across Division I, Division II, Division III, NAIA, and junior colleges.
+Many colleges in the United States field cheer programs across different levels, including Division I, Division II, Division III, NAIA, and NJCAA junior college programs.